Install and initialize

 For OpenAI Codex CLI, include the skills index URL in your system prompt or project instructions file.

-# Download a skill locally for offline use
+# Initialize and get a skill for offline use

 # Reference in codex instructions